Know Nothing: Massachusetts

-The highest priority included attacks on the civil rights of Irish Catholic immigrants.
+The Massachusetts Know Nothings did advance attacks on the civil rights of Irish Catholic immigrants.
 After this, state courts lost the power to process applications for citizenship and public schools had to require compulsory daily reading of the Protestant Bible (which the nativists were sure would transform the Catholic children).
 The governor disbanded the Irish militias and replaced Irish holding state jobs with Protestants.
-It failed to reach the two-thirds vote needed to pass a state constitutional amendment to restrict voting and office holding to men who had resided in Massachusetts for at least 21 years.
+However, Know Nothing lawmakers failed to reach the two-thirds majority needed to pass a state constitutional amendment to restrict voting and office holding to men who had resided in Massachusetts for at least 21 years.
 The legislature then called on Congress to raise the requirement for naturalization from five years to 21 years, but Congress never acted.
 The most dramatic move by the Know Nothing legislature was to appoint an investigating committee designed to prove widespread sexual immorality underway in Catholic convents.
 The press had a field day following the story, especially when it was discovered that the key reformer was using committee funds to pay for a prostitute.
 The legislature shut down its committee, ejected the reformer, and saw its investigation become a laughing stock.